Greeshma-10/Greeshma-10/README.md

 - 🧠 Participated in hackathons like **Hack AI** by Dell & NVIDIA, and **ARGONYX** @ RV University
 - 🗣️ Hosted social impact events with **Louis Trust for the Visually Challenged**
-- 🧑‍💼 Active IIC member & business event organizer
+- 🧑‍💼 Active IIC member
 - 💬 Fluent in English, Kannada | Love writing poetry in Kannada
 - ✨ Currently exploring: YOLOv5, Custom LLM apps, Streamlit + ML integrations